-We did not generate any revenue for the three months ended September 30, 2019 and 2018 and have incurred significant losses and cash used in operations, and such losses and use of cash are expected to continue.
+We did not generate any revenue for the nine months ended March 31, 2020 and 2019 and have incurred significant losses and cash used in operations, and such losses and use of cash are expected to continue.
 In addition, we have negative working capital and convertible debt that is past maturity that we are currently negotiating with lenders in order to amend the maturity dates.
 The foregoing raises substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is dependent on our ability to execute our strategy and on our ability to raise additional funds.
-Management is currently seeking additional funds to operate our business, primarily through the issuance of equity and/or debt securities for cash, including continuing to utilize the Equity Line.
-No assurance can be given that the Equity Line will continue to be available or other financing will be available or, if available, that it will be in amounts or on terms that are satisfactory to us.
+Management is currently seeking additional funds to operate our business, primarily through the issuance of equity and/or debt securities for cash.
+No assurance can be given that financing will be available or, if available, that it will be in amounts or on terms that are satisfactory to us.
 Even if we are able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing or cause substantial dilution for our stockholders, in case of equity and/or convertible debt financing.
 The condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 The "Going Concern Qualification" might make it substantially more difficult to raise capital.